giampaolo/psutil/README.rst

 psutil is one of the `top 100`_ most-downloaded packages on PyPI, with 280+ million downloads per month, `760,000+ GitHub repositories
 <https://github.com/giampaolo/psutil/network/dependents>`_ using it, and
 14,000+ packages depending on it.
-The projects below are a small sample of notable software that depends on it.
 Some notable projects using psutil:

 - `TensorFlow <https://github.com/tensorflow/tensorflow>`_,
   `PyTorch <https://github.com/pytorch/pytorch>`_,